aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 ## Configuration

-Both `isSupported` and `create` accept _specifications_ — `BackgroundFilterSpec` structures — as input.
-These allow you to describe the model attributes, execution approach, and other configuration options that define how the feature should operate.
+Both `isSupported` and `create` accept _specifications_ — `BackgroundFilterSpec` and `BackgroundBlurOptions` structures — as input.
+These `BackgroundFilterSpec` allows you to describe the model attributes, CDN paths, and other configuration options that define how the feature should operate.
+The `BackgroundBlurOptions` allows you to configure runtime options like observer reporting period, logging and the amount of blur strength to apply to the video.

 Most developers will not need to provide a specification: the defaults are chosen to work well and adapt to runtime constraints.